|

 situations deserve special mention, as they present unusual complexities or

-problems.
 Should a patient's

 medical cannabis use be questioned, some presentations or diagnoses are